you noticed that marshmallows have gone gourmet? No longer do we have to content

-(120 ml) cold water.
+(120 ml) water.
 Stir over medium heat until sugar dissolves and

 the mixture comes to a boil.
 Cover the saucepan with a lid and let

-boil for about two minutes to allow any sugar crystals to dissolve
+boil for about one minute to allow any sugar crystals to dissolve

 from the sides of the saucepan.
 Remove the lid and attach a